Last updated: January 06, 2025

 How much can you borrow with a home equity loan?

-Whether your roof needs urgent repairs or you want to renovate your kitchen, a home equity home could help.
+Whether you want to renovate your kitchen, purchase a vehicle, or consolidate debts, a home equity loan could give you the funds you need.

-Home equity loans allow you to borrow against your home’s equity, giving you access to cash for repairs, renovations, or other projects.
+Home equity loans allow you to borrow against your home’s equity, giving you access to cash that you can spend on whatever you like.

-The amount of money you can get from a home equity loan depends on various factors — your current home equity, debt-to-income ratio, and the lender you choose.
+The amount of money you can get from a home equity loan depends on various factors, such as your current home equity, debt-to-income (DTI) ratio, and the lender you choose.

 What to know about home equity loans

-- Home equity loans allow homeowners to borrow money against the value of the home they own.
-The money can fund projects like renovations or repairs.
+• Home equity loans allow homeowners to borrow money against the value of their home.
+The money can fund projects like renovations or pay off an unexpected expense.

-- There are limits to how much someone can borrow using a home equity loan.
+• There are limits to how much you can borrow using a home equity loan.
+Maximums may vary depending on the lender, your location, and other factors.

-- The main factors determining home equity loan amounts include credit, income, home value, and debt-to-income ratios.
+• The main factors determining home equity loan amounts include your credit score, income, home value, and DTI ratio.

 How does a home equity loan work?

-A home equity loan enables you to borrow a set amount of money from a lender by using your home’s equity as collateral.
-Your home equity refers to the difference between your home’s current value and any current mortgage on the property.
+A home equity loan lets you borrow a set amount of money from a lender by using your home’s equity as collateral.
+Your home equity refers to the difference between your home’s current appraised value and any outstanding mortgage on the property.

 After you take out a home equity loan, your lender provides you with the loan proceeds in a lump sum.
-If your home is worth $300,000, and you still owe $130,000 toward your mortgage, you have $170,000 of equity.
-If you were looking to borrow up to 85% of your home’s value, you could take out a home equity loan for $125,000.
+If your home is worth $300,000, and you still owe $130,000 on your mortgage, you have $170,000 of equity.
+If you were looking to borrow 85% of your home’s value, you might be able to take out a home equity loan for $125,000:

-Because your home is used as collateral to secure the home equity loan, interest rates are relatively low compared to other products like personal loans.
-Also, home equity loans typically come with a fixed interest rate, so you can know exactly how much you owe each month for the life of the loan.
+Because your home is used as collateral to secure the home equity loan, interest rates are typically lower than some other loans.
+Also, home equity loans usually come with a fixed interest rate, which may make it easier to know how much you owe each month.

 How to determine home equity loan maximums

-Your CLTV ratio takes the calculation further by factoring in not only your first mortgage, but also any additional secured loans on your home, including a second mortgage like a home equity loan.
-So, if you take the example above but factor in an additional $30,000 loan, you’d calculate your CLTV by dividing $210,000 by $250,000 and converting the decimal to 84%.
+CLTV takes the calculation further by factoring in not only your first mortgage, but also any additional secured loans on your home, including a second mortgage like a home equity loan.
+So, if you take the example above but factor in an additional $30,000 loan, you’d calculate your CLTV by dividing $210,000 by $250,000 and converting it to a percentage of 84%.

 READ MORE: What is a loan-to-value ratio and how is it calculated?